Farming for Energy

 - Renewable energy is energy that comes from resources that can be replaced at the same rate in which the resource is used.

-- Some farms create electricity from wind and/or biomass.
+- Some farms create electricity from wind, solar, and/or biomass.

 This lesson was created with support from Smithfield Foods, Inc. for National Agriculture in the Classroom.
 Smithfield has pioneered sustainability standards for more than two decades, including its industry-leading commitments to become carbon negative in U.S. company-owned operations and reduce GHG emissions 30% across its entire U.S. value chain by 2030.
 More information on the company's holistic sustainability program is available at smithfieldfoods.com/sustainability.